araskazemi/greenhouse/Identity_Binding.md

 ## 2. The Identity Binding Service
 The Identity Binding Service can be used by end-users, who are authenticated through eIDAS, in those cases when:
-- end-user have a Swedish personal identification number (a.k.a. personnummer) or the Swedish coordination number (a.k.a. samordningsnummer) in the Swedish population register.
+- end-user have a registered record in terms of Swedish personal identification number (a.k.a. personnummer) or the Swedish coordination number (a.k.a. samordningsnummer) in the Swedish population register, and
-- end-user have chosen to bound this record to his/her eIDAS notified eID
+- end-user have chosen to bound this record to his/her eIDAS notified eID.

-The process, or processes, of binding a foreign identity to a Swedish personal identity number is the responsibility of the Identity Binding service.
+Identity binding can be made through a number of different record matching processes.
+This processes can be run separately or in combination and can result in linked identifications based on three different levels of confidence:
+- A: Basic
+- B: Enhanced
+- C: Verified

 > TODO: Include links to https://elegitimation.se and other resources where we describe the ID-matching service.